Strangeon Ergostars: Results

-Beyond the case 4, we conduct a systematic parameter survey to examine how the EOS parameters affect both ergostar stability and energy extraction.
-In Sec.~\ref{sec:scaling}, we have identified a pool of viable candidate models in which the domain of stable ergostar configurations intersects the empirical merger-remnant line in the $J$–$M$ plane.
-From this pool, we select a representative subset of twelve models for detailed investigation.
-These models are grouped according to the potential depth per quark, $\tilde{\epsilon} = 0.1$, $1$, and $3\, \rm MeV$, allowing us to systematically probe the behavior of soft, intermediate, and stiff EOSs.
-Within each group, four distinct surface baryon densities, $n_{\text{sur}}$, are considered.

-The key properties of these twelve representative models—including the maximum spherical mass ($M_{\text{TOV}}$) and the corresponding central density ($\rho_{c, \text{TOV}}$)—are summarized in Table~\ref{tab:eos_properties}.
-The table also lists the principal result for each case: the maximum extractable energy, $\Delta M_{\text{max}}$.
+From our pool of viable candidate models, we selected a subset of twelve representative models to evaluate the maximum extractable energy.
+The key properties of these models—including the maximum spherical mass, central density, and the maximum extractable energy $\Delta E_{\text{max}}$ along with its allowed variation range—are summarized in table~\ref{tab:eos_properties}.

-In Fig.~\ref{fig:epsilon0.1}, we show the relations between the mass and the central density for SnS with $\tilde{\epsilon}=0.1$.
-We find a clear trend for the first three values of $n_{\text{sur}}$ and the maximum extractable mass, $\Delta M_{\text{max}}$, increases from 0.0175, through 0.0244, to 0.0296~$M_\odot$ as $n_{\text{sur}}$ is increased from 0.2061 to $0.3069\, \rm fm^{-3}$.
-This behavior can be traced to the evolving geometry between the empirical merger-remnant line and the region of dynamically stable ergostar configurations.
-Furthermore, as $n_{\text{sur}}$ increases within this interval, the vertical separation between these two loci in the $M$–$R$ plane widens, enabling a longer path for the energy-extraction sequence along a line of constant baryon mass.
-The extended path length, in turn, translates into a larger amount of released energy.